Elliptic operator: Definitions

-Elliptic regularity theorem
+Elliptic regularity theorems

 Let L be an elliptic operator of order 2k with coefficients having 2k continuous derivatives.
 The Dirichlet problem for L is to find a function u, given a function f and some appropriate boundary values, such that Lu = f and such that u has the appropriate boundary values and normal derivatives.
-The existence theory for elliptic operators, using Gårding's inequality and the Lax–Milgram lemma, only guarantees that a weak solution u exists in the Sobolev space Hk.
+The existence theory for elliptic operators, using Gårding's inequality, Lax–Milgram lemma and Fredholm alternative, states the sufficient condition for a weak solution u to exist in the Sobolev space Hk.